ldepaula3/BAN-502-Course-Files/README.md

 Here is a brief description of what's contained in each of them:

-- diamonds_exploration.rmd
+- diamonds_exploration
     - Simple exploratory analysis of the Diamonds dataset.

-- MissingData.rmd
+- MissingData
     - Application on how to remove/treat missing values.
 Row-wise, Column-wise, Imputation using PMM.

-- CorrelationAndRegression.rmd
+- CorrelationAndRegression
     - Calculating and interpreting correlation matrices, and training simple linear regression.

-- LassoReg.rmd
+- LassoReg
     - Basic data prep, exploratory and simple/multiple linear regression with Lasso/Ridge.

-- ModelValidation.rmd
+- ModelValidation
     - Basic data prep, exploratory and multiple linear regression with metric interpretation.

-- LogRegWithROC.rmd
+- LogRegWithROC
     - Logistic regression and confusion matrix / ROC calculation/interpretation

-- DecisionTrees.rmd
+- DecisionTrees
     - Training, visualizing and interpreting decision trees

-- RandomForest.rmd
+- RandomForest
     - Training, visualizing and interpreting random forest

-- Clustering.rmd
+- Clustering
     - Training, visualizing and interpreting k-means clusters

 All the data used is within the Data folder.